DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-mentor-materials.md

 - Mixed attainment trios
 - Larger groups of four or more either of similar or mixed attainment.

-Why is it important that you don’t assume that pupils will be able to do group work?
+Why is it important that you don't assume that pupils will be able to do group work?

 - As with anything, pupils need to be taught how to do group work well.